dmggh/jwst/docs/new_developer.rst

 server will eventually use the same core code for automatic rules updates so crds.refactor is often used to "proof" rmaps and type specifications in code.

-6. crds.newcontext
+6. crds.newcontext    (used primarily by servers)

 Is used to generate new pmaps and imaps given a baseline set of rules and new rmaps to insert.

-7. crds.checksum
+7. crds.checksum   (used by ReDCaT)

 Used to update CRDS rules internal checksums.

-8. crds.matches
+8. crds.matches    (used by ReDCaT?)

 Is used to display which parameter values a particular reference file or dataset id match on.
 These are complementary pieces of information displayed by the same tool.

-9. crds.uses
+9. crds.uses     (little used?)

 Is used to display all of the mappings which directly or indirectly refer to the specified mapping.
 This runs relative to a CRDS cache,  so in principle to